 The timing of our rescue is often not in our control.
 If it were, it would have already happened.

 The method of our rescue is often not in our control.
-Otherwise, we would have affected our own rescue.
+Otherwise, we would have affected our recovery.

-The identity of our rescuer is often not in our control.
-Our rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
-It could be the God of the universe who directly comes to our aid.
+The identity of our Rescuer is often not in our control.
+Our Rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
+On the other hand, it could be the God of the universe who directly comes to our aid.

 BENEFITS OF ASKING FOR HELP / RESCUE.